"Sounding-type Market Research" is rapidly expanding in PPP projects.

 --It seems that ideal PPP are quite difficult to achieve.

---What kind of efforts are necessary to achieve results from soundings?
+--What kind of efforts are necessary to produce results from a sounding research?

-During soundings, we often hear from the public sector that "we want flexible ideas from the private sector, so we don't want to limit possibilities by imposing conditions on the public sector."
+When conducting a sounding research, we often hear from the public sector that "we want flexible ideas from the private sector, so we don't want to limit possibilities by imposing conditions on the public sector."
 It's true that the free ideas that only the private sector can offer are attractive, but I think that solving local issues related to public facilities and public land should be part of new urban development promoted by the public sector.

 --I see.
 So to ensure good collaboration, a go-between is also necessary.